abdulrahim2002/open-pocket-backend-server/README.md

 - significant infracture has been build around getpocket. [try searching getpocket](https://github.com/search?q=getpocket&type=repositories) on github and you will find many client implementations.
-As getpocket shuts down, all this infrastructure is going in vain.
+As getpocket shuts down, all this infrastructure is goes in vain.

 - open-pocket tries to be 100% compatible with [getpocket API specification](https://getpocket.com/developer/docs/overview), so all